Hamiltonian Simulation by Qubitization: Operator Function Design on a Quantum Signal Processor

-We provide algorithms for two large classes of transformations. `Observable transformations' in Sec.~\ref{Sec:Observable_Transformation} implement target operators where the real and imaginary parts have the same parity with respect to $\hat{H}$.
-This is complemented by `quantum signal processing' in Sec.~\ref{sec:QSP_with_control} for target operators with opposite parity.
+We provide algorithms with different overheads for large classes of transformations. `Ancilla-free quantum signal processing' in~\cref{Sec:Observable_Transformation} implement target operators where the real and imaginary parts have the same parity with respect to $\hat{H}$.
+Opposite parity is obtained by `single-ancilla quantum signal processing' in~\cref{sec:QSP_with_control}.